 Learn how JWT authentication works

-Click the "Generate a Public/Private Keypair" button to have Box generate a keypair.
+Click the Generate a Public/Private Keypair button to have Box generate a keypair you.
 This will trigger the download of a JSON configuration file that you can move to your application code.

 openssl genrsa -des3 -out private.pem 2048 openssl rsa -in private.pem -outform PEM -pubout -out public.pem

-Next, head over to your application in the developer console and select the"Configuration" link from the left sidebar in your application and scroll down to the "Add and Manage Public Keys" section.
+Then, navigate to the configuration tab for your application within the Developer console and scroll down to the Add and Manage Public Keys section.